-Site characterisation is risk-based, meaning that the focus of the entire process is to define risks and to look into design features and site settings that can minimise any risks.
+Site characterisation is risk-based: the focus of the entire process is to define risks and to look into design features and site settings that can minimise any risks.
+Progress and outcomes of technical site characterisation should be shared with the local community to ensure transparency and to show that all potential risks have been studied in a rigorous and unbiased manner.